Pikmin 2: Critical response

+Re-releases

+In his review of the Nintendo Switch version, PJ O'Reilly of Nintendo Life described the remaster as "bare-bones".
+He particularly lamented the replacement of the licensed brands with fictional ones, claiming that this makes it more difficult for players to notice a connection between Earth and the Pikmin planet.
+O'Reilly nonetheless gave the Nintendo Switch remaster an 8/10 score because of the core game's quality.

 Sales

-During the first week of its release Pikmin 2 sold roughly 162,000 copies, going on to sell 483,000 total copies within the country.
-For the New Play Control! rerelease for the Wii, the game sold roughly 230,000 total copies in its lifetime.
+During the first week of its release, Pikmin 2 sold roughly 162,000 copies, going on to sell 483,000 total copies within Japan.
+For the New Play Control! re-release for the Wii, the game sold roughly 237,000 total copies in Japan during its lifetime.